 Step 4: Now it comes to the magic moment.
 When the scanning process is complete.
 Navigate through the found file list to look for your lost pictures and recover them.

-CF Card Data Recovery on a Mac Machine
+CF Card Recovery Guide on Mac

 Step 1: Connect your compact flash card to your Mac computer first.